Fantasia Among the Squares

-Fantasia Among the Squares is a 1971 French film.
+Fantasia Among the Squares is a 1971 French comedy film.
 It was directed by Gérard Pirès and stars Lino Ventura, Jean Yanne and Mireille Darc.
 Alain Delon has a cameo.

 The French title was Fantasia chez les ploucs.

 It was based on a novel by Charles Williams and was set in Alabama, USA.

+Plot

+Sagamore Noonan lives as a recluse on an Alabama farm where he secretly brews booze.
+He is visited by his brother Doc Noonan and his son Billy.
+A young stripper, whose bikini contains her diamond jewelry, and her gangster companion come to disturb their peace.